 My mission to build up the body of Christ by helping believers, primarily men, both as individuals or small groups, to understand God’s Word and practice it in daily life.
 This statement serves as a summary of my basic current understandings.
 However, “We are not called simply to believe certain points or observe certain practices, but ultimately to cling to the person of Christ.”
 (A quote attributed to David Platt.)

 My Current Understandings

-- There exists only one ultimate God.
-He is the creator and absolute sovereign of all things, both perceived and unperceived (physical and spiritual).
-This one God operates as three distinct persons, sometimes called the Trinity, and individually known as the Father (the decision-maker), the Son (the doer of those decisions), and the Holy Spirit (the energy that empowers that doing).
+- There exists only one ultimate God: the creator and absolute sovereign of all things, both perceived and unperceived (physical and spiritual).
+This one God operates as three distinct persons sometimes called the Trinity, and individually known as the Father (the decision-maker), the Son (the doer of those decisions), and the Holy Spirit (the energy that empowers that doing).

 - God inspired the books of the Bible, often in figurative language.
 They are inerrant in the original autographs.
 They are the authoritative message of God.
 The very words of the text, as understood at the time and place of the writing, convey the message.

 - Jesus Christ is the unique Son of God, which means the official and legal representative of God to man.
 Jesus is also the son of man, which means the official and legal representative of man to God.
 He is both entirely God and man.

 - This salvation by grace through faith alone is the exclusive means of obtaining eternal life in the presence of God.